Don't let your marriage fail a second time

 5. Ongoing legal disputes.
 The process of attaining a divorce for some couples spans years.
 Your litigation needs to be attended to so you can protect your rights and entitlements, while at the same time it needs to be managed so it doesn't overwhelm your new relationship leaving your new partner feeling neglected and anxious.

 6. Not making your partner your number one person.
 Whether it is your first, second, or a third, etc. relationship, it requires that you make your partner the number one person in your life.
 Your wife/girlfriend or husband/boyfriend must rank even higher than your children.
-This is good for your children because when you make your partner the number one person your relationship now has the strong foundation needed to be successful, and this is what is most important for your children.
+This is good for your children because when you make your partner the number one person your relationship, it now has the strong foundation needed to be successful.
+This is what is most important for your children.
 It would be a disaster for your children if you have a second failed relationship.
 When you make your children more important than your new partner, your relationship is unlikely to succeed.

 7. Repetition of unhealthy relationship patterns originating in the first marriage or committed relationship.
 Everybody makes relationship mistakes.
 Your mistakes may or may not have contributed to the demise of your first marriage.
 Still, those mistakes that you did make should be avoided in your new relationship.
 As well, some efforts that you did make to deal with the crisis in your first marriage may have been functional then and now in your new relationship are dysfunctional.
 Analyze your relationship behavior and decide what you want to keep and what you want to throw out.